polterguy/magic.node/README.md

 Of course, the result of the above becomes _"thomas"_.

 Below is a list of all iterators that exists in magic.
-Substitute _"xxx"_ with any string, and _"n"_ with any number.
+Substitute _"xxx"_ with a string, _"n"_ with a number, and _"x"_ with an expression.

 * `*` Retrieves all children of its previous result.
 * `#` Retrieves the value of its previous result as a node by reference.